-The transition over five decades has been far from smooth — replete with bitter protests, anti-gay violence, backlashes that inflicted many political setbacks.
+The transition over five decades has been far from smooth — replete with bitter protests, anti-gay violence, backlashes that inflicted many political setbacks, and AIDS.
 Unlike the civil rights movement and the women’s liberation movement, the campaign for gay rights unfolded without household-name leaders.

-And yet, I sense that soon, if it hasn’t begun already, we will experience a backlash in the dominant culture.
+And yet, now in Trump’s America, we are experiencing a backlash in the dominant culture.
 I don’t relish the idea, but I’d be remiss if I didn’t mention it.
-And when it comes, as I think it will, it won’t smart nearly as much if we know our history.
+And while we endure this be reminded that it won’t smart nearly as much if we know our history.
 And we should also remember the immortal words of Martin Luther King, Jr. “The moral arc of the universe bends at the elbow of justice.”